Keyairra-S-Wright/mmak/README.md

 1) Fork
 2) Clone
 3) npm install
-4) push changes to "dev" branch
+4) push changes to your branch
-5) create a new pull request and the adminstrator team will review
+5) create a new pull request and the adminstrator team will review.

 Thank you kindly, in advance, for your contributions.